cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 across FROST signing operations for the same signing group.
 As such, participants can compute it once and store it for reuse across signing sessions.

-Upon receipt from each Signer, the Coordinator MUST validate the input signature share using DeserializeElement.
-If validation fails, the Coordinator MUST abort the protocol.
-If validation succeeds, the Coordinator then verifies the set of signature shares using the following procedure.

 ## Signature Share Aggregation {#frost-aggregation}

 After participants perform round two and send their signature shares to the Coordinator, the Coordinator can aggregate each share to produce a final signature.
-This is done using the following procedure.
+Before aggregating, the Coordinator MUST validate each signature share using DeserializeElement.
+If validation fails, the Coordinator MUST abort the protocol as the resulting signature will be invalid.
+If all signature shares are valid, the Coordinator then aggregates them to produce the final signature using the following procedure.

 ~~~
   Inputs: